 In sensitive situations do you sometimes find yourself either arguing or going silent about what you want?
-Do you hold back from expressing your concerns?
-This article offers alternatives to fighting when differences and disagreements emerge between people in any venue--work, friendship, home or whereever.
+Do you hold back from expressing your concerns out of fear of conflict?

 What is conflict?
 Conflict is disagreement, but contrary to popular belief conflict does not necessarily involve fighting.
 As I explain in my book From Conflict to Resolution, conflict exists in any situation where facts, desires or fears pull or push participants against each other or in divergent directions.

 Bickering, arguing or getting insistent about your point of view indicate someone who is unskilled at handling conflicts in a collaborative way.
 So does going silent about your perspective.
 Like dropping a ball indicates someone who lacks catching skills or falling on ice skates indicates someone who needs more practice at staying on his feet, talking in an irritated tone of voice, becoming insistent on your way or going silent all indicate skill deficits.

 Conflict resolution is the process of trying to find a solution to a conflict.
 Ideally conflict resolution is collaborative problem-solving, a cooperative talking-together process that leads to choosing a plan of action that both of you can feel good about.